 1. Martin Luther King, Jr. Leadership

 After stepping down as a Baptist minister, King began a civil rights career with the leadership of Just Boy Boycott, after arresting African-American civil rights activist Rosa Parks in Alabama.
 His strong convictions and speeches in peaceful protests added further strength to the civil rights movement.
 He founded the Southern Christian Leadership Conference on January 7th, and three years later he became infamous at the national level when he was attracted by presidential candidate John F. Kennedy.

 Soon after he was released, he began to exert greater influence in the fight for civil rights, his speeches fueling small movements for equal rights in the American South and even beyond.
 He is best known for his trip to Washington on August 28, 1963, which attracted thousands of people.
-It was during this event, where he delivered his famous speech, “I have a dream.”
+It was during this event, that he delivered his famous speech, “I Have a Dream.”
 This is an example of charismatic leadership.

 2. Lead by Lido Anthony Iacocca